Exploring the Power of AI in Software Development - Part 12: More Recommendations

 DEVOPSdigest

-"Don't just launch an AI integration or deploy AI tools because it sounds cool," advises Cassius Rhue, VP, Customer Experience, SIOS Technology.
+"Don't just launch an AI integration or deploy AI tools because it sounds cool," advises Cassius Rhue, VP, Customer Experience, SIOS Technology(link is external).
 "Understand the reasons, risks and rewards, and strategy behind your implementation.
 Be sure to understand all the costs for integration of these tools as well.
 These costs will go beyond just the price tag on the tool or service."

 With this advice in mind, Part 12 of this series features expert recommendations on how to avoid the risks associated with using AI to support software development.